 The gambling tax rate in the state of Connecticut is 6.99%.

-Legal sports betting in Connecticut will begin sooner rather than later, (either in late 2018 or early 2019), as one of the first of a group of forward-thinking states following the U.S. Supreme Court striking down PASPA (the Federal Act banning nationwide sports betting) in May 2018.
+Legal sports betting in Connecticut will begin sooner rather than later, (possibly in early 2019), as one of the first of a group of forward-thinking states following the U.S. Supreme Court striking down PASPA (the Federal Act banning nationwide sports betting) in May 2018.

 That being said, it is expected that sports betting will firstly become legal and available through the state’s approved and licensed land-based and tribal casinos in the first instance.

 Sports Betting Online is currently unavailable in Connecticut.
 The State’s lawmakers will determine shortly which forms of sports betting are permitted and how/where those wagers can be placed.